IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

 Parameters
 ----------

+  instance_id (True, str, None)
+    (Required for new resource) The GUID of the private DNS.

   name (True, str, None)
     (Required for new resource) Name of the load balancer

-  enabled (False, bool, None)
-    Whether the load balancer is enabled

-  ttl (False, int, 60)
-    Time to live in second

-  fallback_pool (True, str, None)
-    (Required for new resource) The pool ID to use when all other pools are detected as unhealthy

-  zone_id (True, str, None)
-    (Required for new resource) Zone Id

   description (False, str, None)